8 Tips for Creating FAQs That Turn Prospects into Customers

 Always remember that visitors to your FAQs are looking for clarity so only use creativity to support this.
 If it obscures the answers instead then the whole purpose of the FAQ is lost.

 6. Position your FAQs in the buyers journey

 Many companies push their FAQs to one side – quite literally.

 A side link on the homepage could be useful, especially if you’ve put together a large wealth of information.
 But if you’re proud of your FAQs (and you should be) then there’s no reason you can’t put them front and center.

 Plus, a prospect might only start thinking of important questions once you have guided them towards the opportunity to purchase.
 Make your FAQs visible at the very point at which deeper questions might start to arise.

-HubSpot’s FAQ have been arranged by phase of buying cycle.
+HubSpot’s FAQ have been arranged by phase of customer journey.
 For example, it starts with “What is HubSpot?”, and then moves onto answering questions about how it compares to competitors and finally, how to calculate the ROI.